-The PS2 has recently entered the point where there’s a lot of cheap gems our there as a lot of gamers have moved away from the system, but not in full “retro mode” of collecting yet.
+A few years ago, the PS2 was in that happy spot of having a lot of trade-ins as people were moving away from it, but now we are entering the early stages of “retro collecting”.
 Despite its relatively young vintage and its widespread popularity, there’s still plenty of in-demand rarities and exclusives commanding strong price tags.
 Survival Horror has been a mainstay on the PS2 and you’ll see them make lots of appearances here.

 In stark contrast to the Cheapest Games series, this Rare & Valuable series will round up the rarest and most valuable games for a given console or handheld so you’ll know what to look for whether you are buying or selling.
 Below you will see two prices beside each title.
 The first is the average daily selling price, which is typically the going rate for the loose game disc or in a beat-up case.
 The second price is the highest price in the past three months for a pristine, complete copy (we also make note of sealed game values, when available).